nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     Nuxeo CLI will ask you several questions about the artifact name, etc.

-3. Run gulp to run the application and see what has been generated.
+1. Change current directory to `nuxeo-elements-sample-web`:

     ```bash
-    $ gulp serve
+     $ cd nuxeo-elements-sample-web
      ```

-    The produced application includes some sample elements and showcases Google's Material Design through the use of Paper Elements.

-4. Build the Nuxeo Package containing the Polymer Application.
+1. Start the application and see what has been generated:

     ```bash
+    $ npm run serve
+    # or, if polymer-cli is installed globally
+    $ polymer serve
+    ```

+    The produced application based on [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/) can also be extended using the [Polymer CLI](https://github.com/Polymer/polymer-cli).
+And it helps you as a starting point for building web applications with Polymer and can be deployed like all [Nuxeo Bundles]({{page page='understanding-bundles-deployment'}}).

+1. Build the Nuxeo Bundle containing the Polymer Application:

+    ```bash
     $ mvn package
-    $ cp target/nuxeo-elements-sample-<VERSION>.jar <NUXEO_SERVER>/nxserver/bundles/
+    $ cp target/nuxeo-elements-sample-web-<VERSION>.jar <NUXEO_SERVER>/nxserver/bundles/
     ```

     {{#> callout type='info' }}
     Do not hesitate to take a look at the others templates available with [Nuxeo CLI]({{page page='nuxeo-cli'}}), especially the `Package Generator` that helps you package your bundles as a [Nuxeo Package]({{page page='creating-nuxeo-packages'}}).
     {{/callout}}

 ### As a Standalone Polymer Application